 A loved one’s addiction doesn’t have to get so severe that they lose everything.
 They don’t have to be under a bridge, they don’t have to be using “the hard stuff”, they just need to be in a place where drug or alcohol use is negatively impacting their life.
 A professional intervention is appropriate when the individual’s life is becoming impacted negatively, but they are resistant to treatment.

-Katie Barr has been working in the addiction treatment industry for 6 years, and has been an interventionist for 5.
-Katie has completed the BRI (Board Registered Interventionist) training, and the CIP (certified Intervention Professional).
-She is also trained on the Johnson, surprise, model as well as the invitational approach.
-Katie believes we don’t have to manipulate in order to get someone into treatment, and that by teaching the addict with compassion, love and respect their overall intervention and treatment experience can be positive and not feel forced.
+Katie Barr has been working in the addiction treatment industry for 6 years and has been an interventionist for 5.
+Katie has completed the BRI (Board Registered Interventionist) training, and the CIP (Certified Intervention Professional).
+She is also trained on the Johnson, surprise, model as well as invitational approach.
+Katie believes we don’t have to manipulate in order to get someone into treatment, and that by teaching the addict with compassion, love, and respect their overall intervention and treatment experience can be positive and not feel forced.
 The person is not the disease, and raising the bottom and cutting out the enabling can motivate the addict to want to get well.

 Katie is a recovered meth addict and has been sober for 7 years.
 Her own recovery has motivated Katie to work in this industry and says that watching and having experienced the families not knowing what to do when their loved one is killing themselves has made her passionate to be a resource, and guide through this troubling, chaotic time.
 Katie has worked and continues to work with The Levenson Foundation, a nonprofit organization that offers training and support globally for substance abuse and mental health care.